Rebecca West: Politics

 A staunch anti-fascist, West attacked both the Conservative governments of her own country for appeasing Adolf Hitler and her colleagues on the left for their pacifism.
 Neither side, in her view, understood the evil Nazism posed.
 Unlike many on the left, she also distrusted Joseph Stalin.
 To West, Stalin had a criminal mentality that communism facilitated.
 She was outraged when the Allies switched their loyalties as to Yugoslav resistance movements by deciding in 1943 to start backing the Communist-led Partisans led by Tito in Yugoslavia, thus abandoning their support of Draža Mihailović's Chetniks, whom she considered the legitimate Yugoslav resistance.
 She expressed her feelings and opinions on the Allies' switch in Yugoslavia by writing the satirical short story titled "Madame Sara's Magic Crystal", but decided not to publish it upon discussion with Orme Sargent, Assistant Under-Secretary of State at the Foreign Office.
 Writing in her diary, West mentioned that Sargent had persuaded her that "the recognition of Tito was made by reason of British military necessities, and for no other reason."
 Following Sargent's claim, she described her decision not to publish the story as an expression of "personal willingness to sacrifice myself to the needs of my country."
 After the war, West's anti-Communism hardened as she saw Poland, Czechoslovakia, Hungary, and other Eastern and Central European states succumb to Soviet domination.

 In 1951 she provided a critical review of Alistair Cooke's sympathetic portrait of Alger Hiss during his postwar trials from a classical liberalism point of view.
 It is not surprising in this context that West reacted to US Senator Joseph McCarthy differently from her colleagues.
 They saw a demagogue terrorising liberals and leftists with baseless accusations of Communist conspiracy.
 West saw an oaf blundering into the minefield of Communist subversion.
 For her, McCarthy was right to pursue Communists with fervour, even if his methods were roughshod, though her mild reaction to McCarthy provoked powerful revulsion among those on the left and dismay even among anti-Communist liberals.
 She refused, however, to amend her views.

 Although West's anti-communism earned the high regard of conservatives, she never considered herself one of them.
 In postwar Britain, West voted Labour and welcomed the Labour landslide of 1945 but spoke out against domination of the Labour Party by British trade unions, and thought left-wing politicians such as Michael Foot unimpressive.
 She had mixed feelings about the Callaghan government.
 West admired Margaret Thatcher, not for Thatcher's policies, but for Thatcher's achievement in rising to the top of a male-dominated sphere.
-She admired Thatcher's willingness to stand up to trade union bullying.